 Here is an alternative that might be safer:

-In one study, researchers treated 21 women who had unwanted facial hair (Phytotherapy Research, May, 2007).
+Researchers treated 21 women who had unwanted facial hair suggesting high testosterone levels (Phytotherapy Research, May, 2007).
 A cup of spearmint tea twice a day for five days lowered free testosterone.

 A British trial randomized 42 women with polycystic ovary syndrome (PCOS) and high testosterone levels to take either spearmint tea or placebo tea twice a day for a month.
 At the end of 30 days testosterone levels were lower in the women who had consumed spearmint tea (Phytotherapy Research, Feb.
 2010).